JoaquinMelladoQ/TDD-rspec-course/readme.md

 # TDD Rspec-course

-An example of how you can mockering a certain behaviour...
+An example of how you can mock certain behaviour...
 ![Mock image](spec/assets/mock1.png)